Open source MIT v3.5.0.0 — Claude Code & Chrome Extension

 Eleven skills.
 Pipeline optional.

-Eight of them run end-to-end as the standard sequence; two utilities (course-import and learn) sit outside it.
-Use one command for the full pipeline, or invoke any skill on its own — none of them require an existing manifest.
+Eight run end-to-end as the standard sequence, /idstack:pipeline orchestrates them, and two utilities (course-import and learn) sit outside the chain.
+Invoke any skill on its own — none of them require an existing manifest.

 Sequence — runs left to right under /idstack:pipeline